mewna/catnip/README.md

 catnip.connect();
 ```

-catnip returns `CompletionStage`s from all REST methods.
-For example,
+catnip returns RxJava operators (`Completable`/`Observable`/`Single`/...) from
-editing your ping message to include time it took to create the
+all REST methods.
+For example, editing your ping message to include time it
-message:
+took to create the message:

 ```Java
 final Catnip catnip = Catnip.catnip("your token goes here");